 Factors to Consider When You Buy Without an Agent

-So now that you have read about how to buy a home without a Realtor, as well as the pros and cons, perhaps you are still thinking that flying solo is right for you.
+So now that you have read about how to buy a home without a real estate agent, as well as the pros and cons, perhaps you are still thinking that flying solo is right for you.
 If so, do one more check-in and consider these factors:

 Market Knowledge

 You will not have in-depth, ongoing insight into housing prices in the area where you are searching.
-A Realtor can help you understand pricing history, potential upcoming property-tax hikes, local drainage or flood potential, and more.
-They are often skilled at pointing out distinctive features as well as potential problem areas with homes.
+A Realtor can help you understand pricing history, potential property tax hikes, local drainage, flood potential, and more.
+They are often skilled at pointing out distinctive features as well as potential problem areas in homes.

 Negotiation Strategy

-Real estate agents typically have years of experience knowing when a home seller is negotiable and by how much.
-They can guide you through offers and counteroffers, as well as bidding wars.
-They also know next steps if a home inspection points out significant problem areas or if there are hitches as you work through your mortgage contingencies.
-This can save you time and stress, as well as keep your deal in play.
+Real estate agents typically have years of experience knowing when a home seller is negotiable, and by how much.
+They can guide you through offers and counter offers, as well as bidding wars.
+They also know the next steps if a home inspection points out significant problem areas or if there are hitches as you work through your mortgage contingencies.
+This can save you time and stress while keeping your deal in play.

 Red Tape and Paperwork